gabolsgabs/DALI/README.md

 # NEWS:

+Ground-Truth for version 1.0 updated with 105 songs.

 We are working in:
 * the second generation for the Singing voice detection system.
 * errors in the F0.